-9 January 2018 Panasonic have just announced the GH5s, an update to their flagship GH5.
-The new camera – out in April – is specifically aimed at professional video shooters.
-It adds more video options to the GH5’s already impressive specs, with impressive low light performance.
+Panasonic’s new GH5s is an update to their flagship GH5, specifically aimed at professional video shooters.
+It adds more video options to the GH5’s already impressive specs, with improved low light performance.
+It’s the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.
 Panasonic have designed the GH5s around … Read more

 Stabilisers are really useful for iPhone and Android filmmaking.
 I’ve tested and compared the DJI Osmo Mobile and the much cheaper Zhiyun Smooth-Q.